-In many ways, the research findings speak even more directly to the conversations we are having today – the anchor practices that could support cultural institutions grappling with how they account publicly for hiring, board and community practices; the underlying conditions necessary to make these investments meaningful; and the under-appreciated (and underfunded) work of African, Latinx, Arab, Asian, and Native American (ALAANA) cultural institutions in their communities.
+In many ways, the research findings speak even more directly to the conversations we are having today – the anchor practices that could support cultural institutions grappling with how they account publicly for hiring, board and community practices; the underlying conditions necessary to make these investments meaningful; and the under-appreciated (and underfunded) work of African, Latine, Arab, Asian, and Native American (ALAANA) cultural institutions in their communities.
 We hope this research can advance these conversations, both within the arts and culture sector and in the broader anchor community, and include more explicit attention to racial justice.

 The Maryland Institute College of Art (MICA) recognizes that its sustainability is tied to the economic health of its surrounding neighborhoods, and has spent two decades investing in their revitalization by supporting commercial corridor development, incubating start-ups, and shifting purchasing to local, diverse businesses.

 In the late 1990s, the Children’s Museum of Indianapolis decided to stay in its struggling community and adopted strategies — such as providing significant capital for affordable housing and redirecting purchasing to local businesses — that intentionally drove inclusive, equitable development.